julkue/wabp/README.md

     Add dependencies into "bower.json"!
 - .bowerrc
   - Just an internal file to configure Bower.
+- .travis.yml
+  - Travis CI configuration.
+- .gitignore
+  - A list of files that should be ignored by Git.
 - bower.json
   - This file is necessary to work with Bower.
 Also, it contains all the metadata of your project if you want to publish and register it to the Bower database.
 - Gruntfile.js
-  - The main file - the build.
+  - The main file - containing all grunt tasks.
 - index.html
   - The applications index file.
 You can rename it or create multiple HTML files.
     All HTML files will be included in the build.